Leaders of nation’s largest labor unions pressure Amazon, CEO Jeff Bezos on coronavirus response

 The letter marks a new level of focus on Amazon by organized labor, which previously has had little success organizing the company’s workers outside of Europe, and comes amid growing unrest among gig economy and warehouse workers whose services have taken on new importance amid widespread stay-at-home orders and economic disruptions.

-“You claim to have adopted a number of practices to sanitize worksites and protect workers,” said top executives of unions including the AFL-CIO; American Federation of Teachers; Service Employees International Union; United Food and Commercial Workers International Union; Retail, Wholesale and Department Store Union; American Federation of State, County and Municipal Employees; and Amazon Employees for Climate Justice.
+“You claim to have adopted a number of practices to sanitize worksites and protect workers,” said top executives of unions including the AFL-CIO; American Federation of Teachers; Service Employees International Union; United Food and Commercial Workers International Union; Retail, Wholesale and Department Store Union; American Federation of State County and Municipal Employees; and Amazon Employees for Climate Justice.
 “But a compelling number of workers have come forward — and even run the incredible personal risk of walking off the job — to report that the actual situation in warehouses does not match Amazon’s public relations statements.”

-Amazon spokesperson Kristen Kish called the accusations in the letter “simply unfounded,” and recounted in a statement some of the company’s “proactive measures at our facilities to protect employees including” increased cleaning, social distancing requirements and new procedures for delivery drivers.
-Those measures have not included closing either the Staten Island or Kent fulfillment centers for cleaning after employees working there tested positive for COVID-19.
+Amazon spokeswoman Kristen Kish called the accusations in the letter “simply unfounded,” and recounted in a statement some of the company’s “proactive measures at our facilities to protect employees including” increased cleaning, social distancing requirements and new procedures for delivery drivers.
+Those measures have not included closing either the Staten Island, New York, or Kent fulfillment centers for cleaning after employees working there tested positive for COVID-19.
 The company said it has followed the recommendations of local health authorities.

 The striking Staten Island workers wanted the building there closed for sanitation and employees sent home with pay.
 The labor leaders and New York politicians called for those measures and more.